killroy2k/CSEFINALPROJECT/project/project/README.md

 Description
 -----------

-This project includes scripts for monitoring and reporting Common Vulnerabilities and Exposures (CVEs).
+This project includes a script for monitoring and reporting Common Vulnerabilities and Exposures (CVEs).
 It consists of two main Python scripts:

-*   `daily_report.py`: Generates a daily report of CVE accuracy and sends it via email.
 *   `threat_check.py`: Checks for new CVEs every hour and updates the database accordingly.

 Prerequisites